 Feeling stuck inside?
 Why not bring the outdoors in and explore the exciting world of nature through crafts, experiments, games and stories?
 Or take a look through your window, a step into your backyard or onto your balcony, or a stroll* through your neighbourhood to discover some signs of spring.

-* In the context of this unique spring, please practice safe social distancing and keep all neighbourhood excursions brief.
+* In the context of this unique health situation, please practice safe physical and social distancing.

 LYNDE SHORES CONSERVATION AREA